macgregor/cooking-journal/templates/basic_recipe.md

 ## Storage
 Optional
-Special storage instructions, how long it will stay good.
+Special storage instructions, how long it will keep.

 ## Notes
 Optional
-Notes about what was difficult, what could be better, what was good, etc
+General notes, research, advice, etc.

+### Trial 1
+Optional
+Notes on a specific trial of a recipe.
+Pontification and things to try differently next time

 ## Sources